vishvAsa/kalpAntaram/kANe/v3/4/General_Index.md

 under 'Sardesai") 4020, 4050, 713.
 I work 81.
 Self-acquired property 639-640"; dif- Sidd bĀota-kaumudi 4940, 762a.

 ferent kiods of 579-581 ; of a man Siddhantasiromani of Bhaskarācārya is inherited per stirpes by his son, 122n. grandsons, and great-grandsons 700; Siddharāja, king of Anbilvāda, levied son acquires by birtb an interest in tax on pilgrims visiting Somanātha father's s. p, acc, to strict theory of and then remitted it 198, Mitāksarā 639; son has no power to Sīlāditya, a kiog 70. prevent father from dealing with Silappadikāram, a Tamil work 407. latter's s. p.
-639; Visnudharmasutra
+639; Viṣṇudharmasutra

 Silparatna, a work 182n. declared father's absolute right